-The following is a guest post from the illustrious Mr. CBB from Canadian Budget Binder.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from the illustrious Mr. CBB from Canadian Budget Binder.
+If you’re interested in contributing to Frugal Rules, please see my guest posting policy and contact me.

 Our grocery budget is $190 a month for 2 adults and at times we struggle when good deals come up but we aim to stick to the plan.
 This is far from an accomplishment as one person who plays our Grocery Game Challenge each week feeds a family of 7 on a $300 a month budget.
 It’s time to combat the myth that being frugal with your groceries means you can’t have quality meals.
 I’ve heard it all before that if you don’t have a big enough grocery budget you are doomed to eating Kraft dinner and hotdogs for the rest of your life.
 You must be unhealthy people bla, bla, bla.
 What is important is that we strike a balance when it comes to nutrition.
 Everybody’s needs are different when it comes to eating habits and health needs.